 Use a Programmable Thermostat

-Another tip is to program your thermostat for lengthier run-cycles.
-While this action won’t prevent problems, it can help lower humidity in your Haltom City area home.
-This can provide a more comfortable environment, as well as keep mold spores from thriving in your home.
+Also, program your thermostat for extended run-cycles.
+While this action won’t prevent problems, it can help reduce humidity in your Haltom City area home.
+This can offer a more comfortable environment, plus keep mold spores from thriving in your home.

 Watch Out for Those Pests

-Some bugs and pests are attracted to central air units, which can be harmful if they get inside the system.
-To keep ants and other pests away, use an eco-friendly pesticide around the exterior of the unit to keep them from “bugging” your air conditioner.
+Some bugs and pests are attracted to central air units, which can be detrimental if they get inside the system.
+To keep ants and other pests away, use an eco-friendly pesticide around the base of the unit to keep them from “bugging” your air conditioner.

 Most outdoor A/C units are positioned on a concrete slab or other platform, giving them a level base of operation.
 However, the weight of the unit and ground moisture can cause your unit’s platform to sag or sink, impacting the performance of the air conditioner.
-Check on your outdoor component to make sure that the base continues to stay level.
+Keep an eye on your outdoor component to ensure that the base continues to stay level.

 Of course, regular maintenance, such as lubrication and filter changes, are pretty important to keep your air conditioner operating as it should.
 Make sure to schedule system maintenance review before the summer starts to ensure your system is ready to face the hot days ahead.
-By following these simple tips, you may be able to decrease the chance of several common A/C problems and have a stress-free and climate controlled home all summer.
+Keeping these tips in mind, you may be able to decrease the chance of several common A/C problems and have a stress-free and climate controlled home all summer.